 To ensure that every ED has the equipment and resources to provide timely, safe and effective emergency care to children.

 Hospitals that care for a large volume of children are eligible to serve as regional centers (children’s hospitals, academic medical centers and/or general hospitals).
-These centers are strongly encouraged to work with EMSC state partnership programs and other existing efforts to improve pediatric emergency care in their region.
 Centers complete a train-the-trainer with the core to ensure the effective implementation of ImPACTS.
-This involves the core team traveling to the Regional Center to support them in conducting a pilot session in their own ED, followed by the enrollment of a community ED.
+This involves the core team traveling to the Regional Center to support them in conducting a pilot session in their own ED, followed by the enrollment of a community site.
 After completing training regional centers are considered ImPACTS sites and can begin to implement the program at other hospitals.
 Regional centers are expected to participate in quarterly meetings.
 After a center is involved for over 1 year they can elect to participate on the steering committee.
-As of January 2018, ImPACTS has trained 25 regional centers and aims to engage an additional 25 regional centers in the next year.
+ImPACTS has trained 36 regional centers to date.